 How Can I Protect My Spendthrift Daughter’s Inheritance?

 I have a 20-year-old daughter who goes through money pretty quick.
-I have decided I can’t lay $1-1.5 million on her at age 21-23. ( I’m terminally ill.)
+I have decided I can’t lay $1-1.5 million on her at age 21-23.
+(I’m terminally ill.)
 How much should I expect to pay for a trust that gives her $50k a year for say 20 years if I have a large bank control the trust and write one check a year.
 Or say $5k a month and they send a monthly check for 20+ years.
 I live in Missouri if that matters.
-Also If she get married is her husband entitled to half that?
+Also, if she gets married, is her husband entitled to half of that?

 I’m sorry to hear about your illness.